cepthomas/Shellinator/README.md

 # Splunk
-Games with shell extensions to provide some custom context menus.
+Playing with shell extensions to provide some custom context menus.

 Consists of two parts:
 - A simple command line client that is called from registry commands.
 It executes the